 Is Accounting Stressful?

-Many accountants find their career rewarding, but it can also be stressful from time to time.
+Many accountants find their careers rewarding, but it can also be stressful from time to time.
 Their worries also vary, from deadlines to overtime to heavy workloads to unrealistic expectations and demands from their superiors.

 However, this is not surprising since they are responsible for accurate reporting and processing of financial information.
-Accountants may incur penalties, or worse, the revocation of a CPA license.
+Accountants may incur penalties or, worse, the revocation of a CPA license.
 One small mistake can already have serious consequences.

 In this article, you will know whether an accounting job is stressful.
 If yes, how stressful can an accounting job be?
 Is it worse or better than the school setting?